 Very high risk women are normally advised to begin annual screening for breast cancer at age 25.
 This guideline makes sense in that it is likely to provide cancer-free baseline images to which subsequent imaging results can be compared.
 Of course, high-risk women with symptoms of breast cancer should be screened as soon as any symptoms are detected (although very rare, even teenagers can develop breast cancer).

 However, not all women with a family history are considered very high risk.
 Risk also increases over time, depending on when other family members were diagnosed.
 Women whose mothers develop breast cancer in their thirties appear to be at risk of being diagnosed with breast cancer as much as 12 years earlier.
 For example, if a mother was 37 at diagnosis, her daughter's risk might increase sharply starting at age 25.
 Those whose mothers were in their forties at diagnosis appear to be at heightened risk of being diagnosed starting 10 years earlier.
 Those whose mothers were in their fifties at diagnosis appear to be at heightened risk of being diagnosed starting eight years earlier.
 Obviously, these are not hard and fast numbers, just an attempt to provide some guidelines using the limited available data.
 Note that a large minority of even the highest risk women never develop breast cancer.

 Please see our article on how to protect our daughters from breast cancer for steps that can be taken to reduce the risk of breast cancer in our high risk daughters.
-Under the list of tags below are links to recent studies on this topic.
+Below are links to recent studies on this topic.
 For a more complete list of studies, please click on family history.